Installation

 • CMake ≥ 3.20 and Ninja

-Python dependencies (pybind11, scikit-build-core, numpy, pytest, pyscf, ase) are installed automatically by pip from pyproject.toml.
+Python deps (pybind11, scikit-build-core, numpy, pytest, pyscf, ase) come in through pip from pyproject.toml automatically.

 cd vibeqc